-When most people think of sightseeing in State College their thoughts turn immediately to Penn State University.
+When most people think of sightseeing around State College, their thoughts turn immediately to the Penn State University campus.

 We’ll start with the most famous scenic overlook near State College, the Mike Lynch Overlook on Mount Nittany.